shawnshifflett/openASL/README.md

 <b>openASL README</b>

-The openASL project is an open source, collaborative guide to learn Advanced Squad Leader (ASL).
+The openASL project is an open source, collaborative effort providing tools and resources to help both play and learn Advanced Squad Leader (ASL).
 This project was originally created by Ross Mulcare due to his finding that the available ASL materials were lacking in one way or another.
 The materials in this project are meant